How to avoid unexpected moving charges

 • Extra manpower or equipment required

-• Booking at a different time then when you got the quote
+• Booking at a different time than when you got the quote

 • Tips and gratuities